diffra/Lighthouse/README.md

 # Lighthouse
-Service to auto-post to social media when a streamer goes live
+Service to auto-post to social media when a streamer goes live.
+Built with Docker/Python/Selenium

 ## Requirements
 * Linux machine with docker and docker-compose installed